panzerdp/dmitripavlutin.com/content/posts/103-timeout-fetch-request/index.md

 ## 2. Timeout a fetch() request

+Unfortunately, by default `fetch()` API doesn't allow you to cancel programmatically a request.
+To stop a request, additionally, an [abort controller](https://developer.mozilla.org/en-US/docs/Web/API/AbortController) instance is needed.

-Here's a possible implementation of a `fetch()` request that timeouts:
+Here's a possible implementation of starting requests that timeout:

 ```javascript
 async function fetchWithTimeout(resource, options) {